Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 Fettle, 73 Great George Street, Leeds, West Yorkshire, LS1 3BR.

 The Kitty Cafe is one of the most unusual cafes in Leeds.
-They’ve got over 100 teas for you to try, as well as coffee, cat-inspired mocktails and a menu of simple eats like cake, jacket potatoes and sandwiches, so there’s something for everyone.
+They’ve got 16 different teas for you to try, as well as coffee, cat-inspired mocktails and a menu of simple eats like cake, jacket potatoes and sandwiches, so there’s something for everyone.
 But as the name gives away, it’s the felines that are the star attraction here.
 You’re encouraged to roam around the cafe and meet as many cats as possible during your stay.
 You book in for an hour, which will cost £6 for adults and £4 for kids.

 Kitty Cafe, 8-9 Kirkgate, Leeds, West Yorkshire, LS1 6BZ.